4 Models for areal spatial structure

 4.3.4.2 Realistic geometries

-The mean CRPS and its standard error for each inferential model and simulation model on the grid geometry (Panel 4.6E).
+The mean CRPS in estimating \(\rho_i\) and its standard error for each inferential model and simulation model on the grid geometry (Panel 4.6E).
+The mean value averages over both areas and simulation runs.

-Figure 4.7: The mean CRPS and its standard error for each inferential model and simulation model on the grid geometry (Panel 4.6E).
+Figure 4.7: The mean CRPS in estimating \(\rho_i\) and its standard error for each inferential model and simulation model on the grid geometry (Panel 4.6E).
+The mean value averages over both areas and simulation runs.

-The mean CRPS and its standard error for each inferential model and simulation model on the Côte d’Ivoire geometry (Panel 4.6F).
+The mean CRPS in estimating \(\rho_i\) and its standard error for each inferential model and simulation model on the Côte d’Ivoire geometry (Panel 4.6F).
+The mean value averages over both areas and simulation runs.

-Figure 4.8: The mean CRPS and its standard error for each inferential model and simulation model on the Côte d’Ivoire geometry (Panel 4.6F).
+Figure 4.8: The mean CRPS in estimating \(\rho_i\) and its standard error for each inferential model and simulation model on the Côte d’Ivoire geometry (Panel 4.6F).
+The mean value averages over both areas and simulation runs.

-The mean CRPS and its standard error for each inferential model and simulation model on the Texas geometry (Panel 4.6G).
+The mean CRPS in estimating \(\rho_i\) and its standard error for each inferential model and simulation model on the Texas geometry (Panel 4.6G).
+The mean value averages over both areas and simulation runs.

-Figure 4.9: The mean CRPS and its standard error for each inferential model and simulation model on the Texas geometry (Panel 4.6G).
+Figure 4.9: The mean CRPS in estimating \(\rho_i\) and its standard error for each inferential model and simulation model on the Texas geometry (Panel 4.6G).
+The mean value averages over both areas and simulation runs.

 The two problems with the vignette geometry study did not apply to the more realistic geometries.
-Figures 4.7, 4.8 and 4.9 show mean CRPS values with 95% credible intervals which rarely overlap, and hence provide meaningful findings.
+Figures 4.7, 4.8 and 4.9 show mean CRPS values in estimating \(\rho_i\) with 95% credible intervals which rarely overlap, and hence provide meaningful findings.
 Mean MSE and CRPS values are provided in Tables A.2 and A.3.
+The mean values are an average over both the number of areas in each geometry and the number of simulations run.

 For IID synthetic data, the IID and BYM2 models performed well.
 The BYM2 model also performed almost as well as the Besag model on the spatially structured synthetic data.
 Appendix A.3.2 shows that the BYM2 proportion parameter successfully recovers either IID or spatial structure.
 Meanwhile, the IID model performed poorly on spatially structured synthetic data.